Excel TVExcelTV

 When I need to extract unique text values, I rely on several powerful Excel functions.
 The UNIQUE function is my go-to tool in newer versions of Excel.
 I simply input =UNIQUE(range) to get a list of distinct values.

-These formulas help me create a dynamic list of unique values.
+This counts unique non-blank text values without requiring dynamic arrays.
 I also use PivotTables for a quick overview of unique items and their counts.

 Dealing with Blank Cells in Unique Value Counts